ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 > You can test Context Handler login with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and then `Danish Context Handler TEST` for the test environment (select `Foxids - test-corp` on the Context Handler log in page) or `Danish Context Handler` for production.
 > Take a look at the Context Handler sample configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!` then select the `context-handler`, `context-handler-test` or `context-handler-idp-test` environment.
-> *The sample is configured with a separate tracks for the Context Handler SAML 2.0 integration.*
+> *The sample is configured with a separate environments for the Context Handler SAML 2.0 integration.*

 Context Handler documentation:
 - Context Handler [guide](https://digitaliseringskataloget.dk/l%C3%B8sninger/adgangsstyring-brugere).